WebPlatformTest/Data/README.md

 - `uniqueid`: The unique id of a test report from the actual website.
 Open the website, click on 'Save results' and copy and paste the unique id.

 Or:
-- `source`: In case you want to use an automated browserstack result, the value should always be `browserstack`.
+- `source`: In case you want to use an automated BrowserStack result, the value should always be `browserstack`.
 - `identifier`: The identifier of the browserstack generated result as shown by the output of the [WebPlatformTest/Automation](https://github.com/WebPlatformTest/Automation) tool.

+It is preferable to use BrowserStack, because these results can be automatically re-generated whenever a new version of HTML5test is released.
+Because BrowserStack mainly support desktop browsers, many of the other platforms will require manual testing and unique ids.
+Test results that use a unique id will be removed when a new version is released and will have to be manually retested and re-added.